kexin-zhang/kexin-zhang.github.io/_posts/2018-07-02-google-maps-to-geojson.md

 <div id="map"></div>

-The Python stuff I wrote is a class called `Writer` with two methods: `query` (for searching for a route given a source and destination) and `save` (for writing the queried routes to GeoJSON format).
-To get the driving routes for the spring break trip, I can do this:
+The Python code I wrote is a class called `Writer` with two methods: `query` (for searching for a route given a source and destination) and `save` (for writing the queried routes to GeoJSON format).
+So, I was able to easily create a GeoJSON file with the driving route coordinates from the spring break roadtrip:
 ```
 import gmaps2geojson